easyt0re/piecewiseLinearModel/README.md

 - rewrite *userHandInit.m*
 - ~do collision detection with a region instead of a line (dead-zone/dead-band)~ this was implemented to some extent.
 (20191119)
 - do documentation for all the save files and figures
+- rewrite the save script so that only certain things are saved instead of all after a simulation

 ### additional checks
 - move configs to the top as well